artnoi43/superwatcher/README.md

    This _private_ package defines the actual implementations of interfaces defined in the top-level package.
 User are _not_ expected to directly interact with the code here.

+5. `superwatcher-demo` (public)

+   This package provides some context and examples of how to use superwatcher to build services.
+You can try running the service with a `main.go` in `superwatcher-demo/cmd/main.go`.

 ## superwatcher components